JakeSteam/Wordpress/_posts/2019-06-07-how-to-create-hd-image-flairs-with-accompanying-text-on-your-subreddit.md

 ---
 Over on <a href="http://www.reddit.com/r/androiddev" target="_blank" rel="noopener noreferrer">/r/AndroidDev</a>, we're shortly going to be hosting AMAs from a few prominent devs.
 In preparation for this, I wanted to revisit Reddit's user flair system, so users can have their employer's icon.
 Whilst I've assigned plenty of flairs over on <a href="http://www.reddit.com/r/android" target="_blank" rel="noopener noreferrer">/r/Android</a>, I've never actually created one from scratch.
 The end result of this tutorial will be the ability to easily give your subreddit's users custom image flairs, whilst allowing them to add their own text.

-Note that most of this post is to do with the old reddit design.
-For getting them working on the new design, please scroll to that section!
+Note that most of this post is to do with getting flairs to work on the old reddit design.
+Getting them working on the new design is much simpler, please <a href="#redesign">skip to that section</a>!

 <!--more-->
 <h2>Preparing your icons</h2>